Women's Track And Field Prepares For Patriot League Championships

 The action starts on Friday with the women’s hammer throw kicking off events at 9 a.m.

-The Loyola University Maryland women's track and field team opened the first day of the 2015...
+The Loyola University Maryland women's outdoor track and field team closed out the end of the...